eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 $$(A, B) \to (C, B) \to (D, B) \to (A, B) \to \ldots$$

 When no Condorcet winner exists (meaning there is a cycle in the pairwise matchups), then the leader rule will have a cycle in "states" of leader and challenger pairs.
 But this example shows that a cycle can also occur when there is a Condorcet winner and equilibrium.
 I'd like to eventually publish a post about the dynamical system induced by en masse application of the leader rule.

+The structure of this pathology is specifically that $B$ is a milquetoast Condorcet winner, who only wins by very narrow margins, while the other candidates have a volatile cyclic relationship with each other.
+It should be noted, however, that from the perspective of the electorate, if the election has an outcome at one of these cyclic nodes, then all we would see is a major upset.
+The expected leader would have a pitiful performance, their strongest challenger would get over 60% of the vote, and $B$ would get over 50%.

+From one perspective, this is actually a harmonious outcome, where multiple candidates get majority support, and the candidate who is preferred by a majority over whoever was expected to win, takes office instead.
+That is, the outcome under the leader rule is still better than expected by a strong majority of voters, even if there was non-convergence that would be invisible to voters.